-Seniority for leave and shift bids shall be measured within a department/service area.
+Seniority shall also be measured within a department/service area.
+If a department/service area choses to use seniority as the basis for assignments, it shall use Departmental Seniority.
 Departmental/service area Seniority shall be determined based on continuous employment in any Classified position within the Department/service area.

-In the event the Borough consolidates or transfers a division, department or service area into another department/service area, the transferred Employees will retain the seniority earned in the previous division/department/service area.
+In the event of a consolidation or transfer of a division, department or service area into another department/service area, the transferred employees will retain the seniority earned in the previous division/department/service area.